 Meet our Board of Directors

 The Midwest Chapter Board of Directors has nine seats of staggered three-year terms.
-As part of the chapter's annual election, the call for self-nominations to the board is issued in October, with the election occurring in November.
+As part of the chapter's annual election, the call for self-nominations to the board is issued in October.

 |